kolevbm/kolevbm.github.io/blog/2025-12-29-so-arm101-on-rpi/index.md

 Bus 001 Device 061: ID 1a86:55d3 QinHeng Electronics USB Single Serial Bus 001 Device 062: ID 1a86:55d3 QinHeng Electronics USB Single Serial
 ```
-Another way is to bound it to the specific usb port but it was not okay, so I used the `udevadm info` to check the serial ID of each chip inside.
-One by one knowing for sure that /dev/ttyACM0 is the correct arm, I found the `ATTRS{serial}` of each motor driver PCB:
+Another way is to bind it to the specific usb port, but it was not okay, so I used the `udevadm info` to check the serial ID of each chip inside.
+One by one knowing for sure that `/dev/ttyACM0` is the correct arm, I found the `ATTRS{serial}` of each motor driver PCB:

 ```
 udevadm info -a /dev/ttyACM2 | grep -i serial